kubernetes-sigs/gateway-api/docs-src/spec.md

 <p>Conformance-levels at this level are defined based on the type of filter:
 - ALL core filters MUST be supported by all implementations.
 - Implementers are encouraged to support extended filters.
-- Implementation-specific custom filters have no API guarantees across implementations.
+- Implementation-specific custom filters have no API guarantees across implementations.</p>
-Specifying a core filter multiple times has unspecified or custom conformance.</p>
+<p>Specifying a core filter multiple times has unspecified or custom conformance.</p>
 <p>Support: core</p>
 </td>
 </tr>